Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Choosing the right health insurance option is crucial for international students to comply with regulations, access healthcare services when needed, and have a smooth experience during their studies in Germany.
 It's recommended to research and compare different insurance plans to find the most suitable option based on individual needs and circumstances.

-How to study in Germany - Step 6: Visa
+Step 6: Visa

 Whether you need a student visa to study in Germany depends on your nationality and the duration of your intended stay.
 Always check with the German embassy or consulate in your home country for the most accurate and up-to-date information on visa requirements.
 Keep in mind that immigration policies can change, and individual circumstances may affect visa requirements, so it's essential to verify the specific rules applicable to your situation.
 Here are the common cases in which a student visa is required: